 New intelligent materials for future space suits

-All space agencies are preparing for a return of man to the moon in the relatively near future!
+All space agencies are preparing for a return of humans to the Moon in the near future!

-The project aims to identify new innovative and extremely robust materials, in addition to existing materials on space suits, new components to incorporate additional features.
-To guard against dangers, but also to analyze the environment, to monitor the health of astronauts, etc. The possibilities are numerous.
-For example, there are rains of micrometeorites on the lunar surface; the search for textiles capable of maintaining their structural integrity is a first-rate challenge, knowing the disastrous consequences that a combination tear could cause!
+The project aims to identify new innovative and extremely robust materials, in addition to the materials already existing in space suits.
+This is to protect against dangers, but also to analyze the environment, monitor the health of astronauts, etc. The possibilities are numerous.
+For example, on the lunar surface, there are micrometeorite showers; the search for textiles capable of maintaining their structural integrity is a major challenge, given the disastrous consequences that a tear in a space suit could cause!

-The materials that will be identified as part of the PEXTEX project will be tested in test facilities with partner organizations in France, Germany, and Austria.
+The materials identified in the PEXTEX project were tested in test facilities with partner organizations in France, Germany, and Austria.
 A dedicated platform was designed by the COMEX team and used at the Marseille site for specific testing under ultravacuum conditions.

-This project is part of ESA’s exploration strategy to return to the moon in the coming decades.
-Just like the development of GATEWAY, the future space station in lunar orbit.
-This station will serve as a “base camp” to perform robotic and human missions on the lunar surface.
-Project in which Comex.sa is also associated, in partnership with Airbus, for the development of one of the modules of this space station, the European module “ESPRIT.”
+This project is part of ESA’s exploration strategy to return to the Moon in the coming decades, just like the development of GATEWAY, the future lunar orbit space station.
+This station will serve as a “base camp” for conducting robotic and human missions on the lunar surface.
+COMEX also participated in this project for ESA in partnership with Airbus, as part of the development of one of the modules of this space station, the European module “ESPRIT.”

 In conclusion, materials were identified, manufactured, and then tested in facilities in France, Germany, and Austria.
 A special COMEX machine was designed for testing under ultravacuum conditions.
 European astronauts also participated in the project’s closing conference.
 The identified materials will be used for the development of future European space suits for extravehicular activities on the lunar and Martian surfaces.
 The PEXTEX project is part of ESA’s exploration strategy to develop future lunar bases on the Moon and the future international space station in cislunar orbit, GATEWAY.